Te Papa is closed until further notice. Te Papa Covid-19 coronavirus information

 Kua aukati a Te Papa kia puta rā anō he pānui.
 He mōhiohio nā Te Papa mō Covid-19 huaketokarauna

 Shearer’s singlet, gumboots, shorts, floppy hat – who else could this outfit belong to but Fred Dagg?
-See the iconic outfit created by comedian John Clarke, on display at Te Papa.
+See the iconic outfit created by comedian John Clarke.

 Iconic Kiwi character Fred Dagg was a national star, loved for his dry, satirical humour.

 Dagg was created by comedian John Clarke (1948-2017) and first appeared on television in 1973.
 This typical farming bloke seemed simple, but had a smart, surreal take on Kiwi culture and politics.

 Dagg’s legendary sketches both poked fun at New Zealanders and made us proud.
 In the words of his famous song: ‘We don’t know how lucky we are.’